If you have received a license file (normally named

 How long is my license valid?

 The implemented license check in ETLBox will basically just verify if the date at the beginning of the license string is still in the future.
-For non trial licenses, there is an additional grace period where the license will still work for some days after this date (though a warning is written into the log file).
+For non trial licenses, there is an additional grace period where the license will still work for 90 days after this date (though a warning is written into the log file).

 Why is there no online license check?